-This guide is intended to help connect personal computers running Windows 7 or Vista onto the campus wireless network.
-If you are attempting to connect university-owned domain machines, please consult the ITS Helpdesk in either 206 MSB or 3174 WSW for assistance.
+This guide is intended to help connect personal computers running Windows 7 onto the campus wireless network.
+This Quicknote is for the benefit of the affiliates and guests of the University of Michigan-Flint.
+If you are attempting to connect University-owned domain machines, please consult the ITS Helpdesk in either 206 MSB or 3174 WSW for assistance.

 To connect to the campus wireless network, you will need to know your uniqname and LAN password.
-The instructions within this guide are designed specifically for Windows 7 and Vista.
+The instructions within this guide are designed specifically for Windows 7.

 - The network (SSID) eduroam is a secure, world-wide roaming access service developed for the international research and education community.
-This allows students, researchers, and staff from participating institutions to obtain internet connectivity across campus and when visiting other participating institutions.
+This allows students, researchers, and staff from participating institutions to obtain a more secure, faster Internet connectivity across campus and when visiting other participating institutions.

-To connect your personal laptop to eduroam, please connect to Setup your Wireless, open a web browser (Safari, Firefox, Chrome, etc.) if the default browser does not automatically open, and follow the steps below:
+- Open a web browser (Safari, Firefox, Chrome, etc.) if your default browser does not automatically open

 - Press the Join Now button, the install script should start to download